 The biblical studies major is designed to prepare some students for admission to seminary and various ministries of teaching the Word.
 For others it provides the basic foundation in biblical education needed for various church vocations and ministries both at home and around the world.
 Still others are encouraged to make the Bible their major emphasis in a broad liberal arts education, which will enable them to live effectively and productively for Christ in various places and vocations.

-Students majoring in biblical studies are required to take 40 credits in the department in addition to the two core requirements (BCM101 and BCM103).
+Students majoring in biblical studies are required to take 40 credits in the department in addition to the three core requirements (BCM101, BCM103, and BCM308).
 The 10 required courses beyond the core are:

 Old Testament (4 credits) one of:

 BCM227 Prophetic Literature

 BCM335 Biblical Hermeneutics

 BCM203 Gospel of Matthew

 BCM324 Pastoral Epistles